Workshops

 Teaching philosophy

 My starting point is that statistical methods carry direct meaning for scientific questions — they are not just mathematical formalism to get through on the way to a result.
 I cover the mathematical foundations (probability theory, sampling, Bayes’ theorem) and connect them to both frequentist and Bayesian analyses, rather than presenting these as separate toolboxes.
-Students learn to implement analyses in R and to connect what the software outputs to what they were actually asking.
+Students implement analyses in R and learn to read the output in terms of the scientific question they were actually asking.

 I also treat reproducibility as part of methods training, not an add-on.
 Students document their code and data, preregister where appropriate, and share materials on OSF.